Raj's Portrait

 Workshops:

-I co-organized the first Workshop on Algorithms for Large Data (Online) (WALDO 2021), which took pace on Monday, August 23 through Wednesday, August 25.
+I co-organized the Workshop on Algorithms for Large Data (Online) (WALDO 2021), which took pace on Monday, August 23 through Wednesday, August 25.

 I co-organized the Workshop on Robust Streaming, Sketching, and Sampling in STOC 2021.
 A full recording of the workshop can be found here.